 Vinyl, Plastic & Galvanized Steel

 While these materials cost the least, they come with the most cons.
-Vinyl and plastic gutters are not ideal for colder climates because they can turn brittle and break.
-You can normally see them in the warmer parts of the country that experience little rain and seldomly freezing temperatures.
+Vinyl and Plastic gutters are not ideal for colder climates because they can turn brittle and break.
+You can normally see them in the warmer parts of the country that experience little rain and seldom freezing temperatures.

 Copper & Stainless Steel